EcoStruxure/OLGA/README.md

 * [User Guide](https://github.com/EcoStruxure/OLGA/wiki/User-Guide) - how to use various features of the library

-* [Hello World](https://github.com/EcoStruxure/OLGA/wiki/Hello-World) - a hello world example
+* [Hello World](https://github.com/EcoStruxure/OLGA/wiki/Hello-World) - a hello world example to get you started

 * [Developer Guide](https://github.com/EcoStruxure/OLGA/wiki/Developer-Guide) - how to extend OLGA